betterRunner/betterRunner/README.md

 Thanks for visiting.

-I am a 5-year frontend engineer who love programing.
+I am a 5-year front-end engineer who love programing.
 I am grateful to take this skill as a living.

 Some apps or tools I have built that you might be interested in: